 - Regional Centre for the Living Arts in Africa – CERAV/Afrique

 - International Music Council – IMC

 - Committee on Culture of United Cities and Local Governments – UCLG

-- African Centre for Cities of the University of Cape Town
+- African Centre for Cities and the School of Architecture, Planning and Geomatics at the University of Cape Town

 - Economic Community of West African States – ECOWAS